Sitecore/Sitecore-Configuration-Roles/readme.md

           <index id="sitecore_web_index" role:require="ContentManagement OR ContentDelivery">
             ...

-    In this example, when roles are specified as "ContentManagement|ContentDelivery", the transformed expression will be "(true AND !false) OR false".
+    In this example, when roles are specified as "ContentManagement|ContentDelivery", the transformed expression will be "true OR false".

 ### 3. Modified configuration files

-    The POC is shipped with modified stock configuration files to make Sitecore pre-configured to serve each of these configuration roles.
+    The module is shipped with modified stock configuration files to make Sitecore pre-configured to serve each of these configuration roles.

-    There are a number of out-of-box roles that attached configuration files are aware of.

     - Standalone